 Green based whites are relatively easy to work with as they complement so many other colours and are fairly neutral.
 These tend to be my go to whites.
 As these get darker, they become the beautiful stone colours that are brilliant for exteriors.
 Clients often describe them as a nothing colour – this is a true neutral.
 Working with these neutrals in either their darkest of lightest form, creates a very classic and timeless look for your home.

 Yellow based whites are obviously warm but can sometimes lead towards being too creamy which is not always so successful for a contemporary palette.
 Often the whites that work well in decorating are the ‘dirty’ whites that can appear a bit grey and grubby but on the wall create a successful modern look.
-Consider the style that you are using too as the creamy whites can look fantastic in a country style setting so don’t be put off by their creaminess because although these are not necessarily the current trend, they can look perfect in certain settings and really are a great saviour in a cold and gloomy space.
+Consider the style that you are using too as the creamy whites can look fantastic in a country style setting so don’t be put off by their creaminess because although these are not necessarily the current trend, they can look perfect in certain settings and really are a great saviour in a cold and gloomy space where they will not look warm, just welcoming and right for that space.

 Pink based whites are very soft and can work well with the addition of some grey.
 They are great to use when you are using a lot of pink, for example in a child’s bedroom.
 These whites can also work really well with brown tones and are a good option where you require a warm white but want to avoid any yellow tones.
-You can be put off by the thought of pink, however these can be very effective and again useful in a cold and dark area of your home.
+You can be put off by the thought of pink, however these can be very effective and again useful in a cold and dark area of your home where you won’t necessarily see the underlying colour just the warmth that it brings to the scheme.

 Just remember not to mix the whites – so don’t use a creamy yellow on the wall and then a cool blue tinged white for the trim – keep it simple!